-The Extended Assessment Manual provides a general overview of the Extended Assessments, including a description of its architecture (organization and format as well as a review of decision-making for implementation).
-An overview of general administration and scoring procedures is also included.
-Materials preparation tables are available in Appendix A of the Extended Assessment Manual.
-The Extended Assessment Manual addresses the following topics: (a) prerequisite skills description, (b) content prompts description, (c) materials preparation, (d) administration considerations, and (e) general scoring procedures.
-Subject-specific scoring is provided on each Scoring Protocol.
+The Extended Assessment Manual provides a general overview of the Extended Assessments, including a description of its architecture (organization and format as well as a review of decisionmaking for implementation), an overview of general administration and scoring procedures, and materials preparation tables, and addresses the following topics: (a) prerequisite skills description, (b) content prompts description, (c) materials preparation, (d) administration considerations, and (e) general scoring procedures.

-The Extended Assessment Manual also includes a Frequently Asked Questions (FAQ) document that contains several pages of comprehensive information that an IEP team facilitator can use as a reference when discussing the Extended Assessments with a team and/or parent.
+The Extended Assessment Manual also includes a Frequently Asked Questions (FAQ) section that contains several pages of comprehensive information-including information an IEP team facilitator can use as a reference when discussing the Extended Assessments with a team and/or parent.
 Though the document can be copied and presented to parents as a whole, it is more advisable that it be used as a detailed reference as part of a meaningful discussion with parents.
-In addition, individual subject headings are included so interested parents can review information specific to a general concern without the need to search through the entire document.